microsoft/CodeXGLUE/NL-code-search-WebQuery/README.md

 ## Results

-The results on CodeSearch-webQuery are shown as below:
+The results on NL-code-search-WebQuery are shown as below:

 |    testset    |  model   | Precision | Recall |  F1   | Accuracy |
 | :-----------: | :------: | :-------: | :----: | :---: | :------: |